-- Income from investments, which represents interest dividends earned the year from bonds and deposits and the endowment funds and any realised gains on their disposal.
-Income is accounted for on an accruals basis; and - Gifts in kind, which are recorded in income to reflect the value of the Foundation's operating costs that are borne by the School, which includes the employees of the Foundation.
+- Income from investments, which represents interest and dividends earned during the year from bonds and deposits and the endowment funds and any realised gains on their disposal.
+Income is accounted for on an accruals basis; and - Gifts in kind, which are recorded in income to reflect the value of the Foundation's operating costs that are borne by the School, which include the employees of the Foundation.

-Accrued income
+Accrued Income

-When, as a result of performing a service or otherwise meeting the requirements of any arrangement with a third party, income falls due but has not been invoiced in the year, an accrual is made for this income.
+When, as a result of performing a service or otherwise meeting the requirements of any arrangement with a third party, income falls due but has not been invoiced at the year end, an accrual is made for this income.